This article describes how to create a Windows boot disk to access a drive with a

 scsi(0)disk(0)rdisk(0)partition(1)\winnt="Windows NT"

-• If your computer starts from an IDE, EIDE, or ESDI hard drive, replace the scsi(0) with multi(0).
+- If your computer boots from an IDE, EIDE, or ESDI hard drive or a SCSI adapter that does not have a built in BIOS, replace the scsi(0) with multi(0).

 SCSI controller in use on the computer, and then rename it to Ntbootdd.sys.
 If you are using multi(x) in the Boot.ini, you do not need to do this.

-• Start using the floppy disk, and then log on to Windows.
+- Start your computer using the floppy disk, and then log on to Windows.

 You may encounter one or more of the following problems when you attempt to start your computer using your Windows boot floppy disk: